Page content

 Annual Provider Review

 The Annual Provider Review is the core mechanism for reviewing established providers in Northern Ireland.
-The design of the process builds on established data analysis and assurance arrangements covering the student academic experiences, student outcomes, and the standard of awards.
-This aspect of the revised quality assessment arrangements is operated by DfENI as part of an integrated approach to regulation and includes scrutiny of the following data
+The design of the process builds on established data analysis and assurance arrangements covering the student academic experience, student outcomes, and the standard of awards.
+This aspect of the revised quality assessment arrangement is operated by DfENI as part of an integrated approach to regulation and includes scrutiny of the following data:

 - National Student Survey outcomes

-- degree outcomes, including differential outcomes for students with different characteristics
+- Degree outcomes, including differential outcomes for students with differing characteristics

 - Teaching Excellence Framework (TEF) outcomes, where applicable and when available.

-DfENI uses the current Annual Accountability Return to capture and test assurances from the governing body on the student academic experience and on academic output standards.
+DfENI uses the Annual Accountability Return to capture and test assurances from the governing body on the student academic experience and on the standards of academic outputs.

-The Department will make the final judgements informed by the recommendations from an Office for Students (OfS) Group established for this purpose.
-Judgements will fall into one of three outcomes:
+The Department makes the final judgement on the maintenance of standards, informed by the recommendations from an Office for Students (OfS) Group established for this purpose.
+Judgements will fall into one of three outcome categories:

 - Meets requirements - The provider will continue to undergo APR in subsequent years.